Evolution of Online Dating

 There was also the invention of Skype in 2003 which ushered in an era of video communication meaning that online daters could chat and flirt face to face but this was just the tip of the iceberg.
 By the year 2007, there was the introduction of 3G internet connection and smartphones with PC like computing capabilities thus online daters started communicating on the go.

 The internet speeds have grown even better in the past decade not to mention that smartphones are now so powerful translating to new innovation in the world of online dating.
 We have seen the emergence of location based apps and social discovery dating platforms.
 As expected there are dating apps in virtually every city, sexual orientation, religion, race and almost every hobby.
 A good example is the emergence of gay dating websites around the globe.
 Single Muslim is another one that targets single men and women in the Muslim community.
+Moreover, interracial dating is actually starting to become a trend and you can find out more on this interracial dating central on HerAspiration.
 Tinder also joined the fray in 2012 and it has grown to be one of the biggest online dating platform with over 50 million users and producing more than 12 million matches a day.

 The evolution doesn’t stop here.
 There is still a lot to come as technology evolves but what’s the next big thing in online dating?
 Now, online dating will continue being the norm as we seek ways to make connections without breaking a sweat.
 It’s even interesting to see how innovations like Virtual Reality, Machine learning, and Artificial Intelligence can impact on online dating.
 Perhaps big data will advance what we know about the science of compatibility.
 Maybe this will help dating sites improve the chances of successful match ups.